 Tulsa Oklahoma, USA Travel Guide

 High season for Tulsa generally occurs in spring and fall.
 Numerous outdoor events and festivals take place during these periods.
 Expect higher accommodation demand plus increased crowds, especially around popular festivals.
 Shoulder season, in late spring/early summer and the end of autumn/early winter, brings mild weather, fewer crowds, and potentially lower prices.
 The transitioning weather can be unpredictable.
 Low season includes summer and winter.
-Visiting during these months means lower prices for accommodations and fewer tourists.
+Visiting in these months means lower prices for accommodations and fewer tourists.
 Indoor attractions remain comfortable.
 However, summers can be extremely steamy and hot, and winters can be cold with potential for ice or snow, limiting some outdoor activities.

 April to June